jonhermansen/jonhermansen.bak/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a word game
+- 🔭 I’m currently working on a **3D** word game for PC/mobile
 - 🌱 I’m currently learning C# building games in Unity
 - 👯 I’m looking to collaborate on art (especially games and music)
-- 💬 Ask me about open source, build systems, continuous integration, Jenkins, Linux
+- 💬 Ask me about open source, operating systems, build systems, continuous integration, system administration
 - 📫 How to reach me: [jon at jh86 dot org plznospam](mailto:jon@jh86%20dot%20org%20plznospam)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I play guitar